BestTimesToVisit.com Logo

 money

-While ATMs are available on Gili Trawangan, they can be unreliable and sometimes run out of cash, especially during peak season.
-It's a good idea to bring enough Indonesian Rupiah (IDR) in cash from Lombok or Bali to cover your initial expenses and smaller purchases, as many local warungs and vendors prefer cash.
+While ATMs are available on Gili Trawangan, they can sometimes be unreliable or run out of cash, especially during peak season.
+It's wise to bring enough Indonesian Rupiah (IDR) in cash from Lombok or Bali to cover your initial expenses and smaller purchases, as many local warungs and smaller shops prefer cash.

 transport

 Forget taxis and ride-sharing apps; the only way to get around the Gili Islands is by walking, cycling, or horse-drawn carriage (cidomo).
-For a more authentic experience, rent a bicycle for the day (around 50,000 IDR) to explore the islands at your own pace, but be mindful of the sandy paths, especially after rain.
+For a more eco-friendly and affordable option, rent a bicycle for the day (around 50,000 IDR) to explore the islands at your own pace, but be mindful of the sandy paths!

 safety

-The Gilis are generally very safe, but it's wise to be aware of your surroundings, especially at night.
-Keep valuables secure and avoid walking alone on unlit beaches after dark.
-If you plan on snorkeling or diving, always go with a reputable tour operator and be mindful of currents.
+While the Gilis are generally very safe, be aware of your surroundings, especially at night.
+Keep valuables secure and avoid walking alone on unlit paths.
+If you're going for a late-night swim, go with a buddy – the currents can be stronger than they appear.

 food

-Don't miss the fresh seafood BBQs that many restaurants offer each evening, especially on Gili Trawangan.
-Look for places where they grill the fish right on the beach – it's a fantastic experience!
-For a local treat, try 'Nasi Goreng' (fried rice) or 'Mie Goreng' (fried noodles) at a small warung for an authentic and affordable meal.
+Don't miss the fresh seafood BBQs that many beachfront restaurants offer every evening.
+You can often pick your fish or lobster directly from the ice display, and it's grilled to perfection.
+For a local treat, try 'Nasi Goreng' (fried rice) or 'Mie Goreng' (fried noodles) from a small warung for an authentic and budget-friendly meal.

 packing